sematext/docs/docs/logs/fields.md

 ### Removing Fields

-Field editor allows removing fields that are no longer used or needed.
+Field Editor allows removing fields that are no longer present in your logs.
 You can mark multiple fields for deletion and apply the changes once everything is ready.

 <img src="../../images/logs/logs_field_editor_delete.png" alt="Logs Field Editor - Removing Fields">